SVijayB/Custom-notepad/README.md

 - You can also `Underline` or `Highlight` selected text from the format menu.
 - To remove formats just select the text and click on the `Remove Format` option under the format menu.

+- There is also a `Search With Google` feature under the edit menu that allows you to search the selected text in google.
+Just select the text and then click on the search with google option.
+If no text is selected, it automatically opens google.com.

 - Do you have the problem of exiting the application without saving?
 Well, don't worry.
 Custom-notepad's got your back!
 Everytime you close the application, your current progress (content) is **`automatically`** saved.

 - You can continue where you left off when you relaunch the application.
 Saves you a lot of time.